 How You Can Help

 Scholarship for youth You are welcome to support and change the life of a Haitian kid.
-These kids are waiting to be loved by you for attending a school education.
-To support kids you will have to send $ 40 monthly for a primary school, and $60 monthly for secondary school, and the university will depend on the school and the country.
-This money will be used for: enrolment, uniform, school supplies, school tuition, and for health primary health care.
+These kids are waiting to be loved by you for attending a school to receive an education.
+To support this youth program, send $40 monthly for primary school, $60 monthly for secondary school, and the amount for college will depend on the school and the country.
+This money will be used for: enrollment, uniforms, school supplies, tuition, and primary health care.